KnBrckr/dotfiles/notes/git.md

 Don't pull tags for a remote
   $ git config remote.<remote-name>.tagopt --no-tags

+## Searching

+Lists all commits for when compress2 function in compress.c changed based on heuristics:

+    git log -L :compress2:compress.c

+Search for additions/deletions of a symbol:

+    git log -S token         # Show matching commits git log -p -S  token     # Show diff for matching commits

 ## Patching

 Apply a patch from different repo to the active branch